 Books About Plants

-We love this rhyming story.
+If you’re looking for Earth Day books for kids with rhyming words, you’ll love this story.
 It shows young kids that being a gardener doesn’t mean you have to live in a special place.
 “For an anywhere farm, here’s all that you need: soil and sunshine, some water, a seed.”
 Children in the book make planting in old crates, buckets, and discarded items look completely doable.
 The way they turn an empty lot into a vegetable garden and neighborhood farm stand will get anyone’s green thumb twitching.

 What starts as a simple summary of how to make a “seed bomb” quickly turns fantastical.
 Gorilla Gardener imagines a world where everyone—even grumpy grown-ups—plays outside among the plants.
 Back matter brings the text back to facts about planting.
 It also provides a summary of the (actual) guerrilla gardening movement.
 This is a unique and fun read-aloud.
 It will definitely inspire class planting projects.